BalloonBall/DE4_Opti_Group_11/Subsystem_4/README.txt

-This is the README for the Subsystem_4
+Subsystem_4:Profit
 =======

-*Example ...
-Please chage to suit your own system*
+*Maximising profit by choosing material and change manufacture setting*

 Main script
 -------
-The subsystem_4.m MATLAB script should be run
+The GA_Cost.m and fminco_Cost.m MATLAB script should be run.
+The visualisation.m MATLAB script would provide all the figures appeared in the report.

+In GA_Cost.m, 'bestx' gives the best option for variables to reach highest profit 'bestProfit' In fminco_Cost.m,  'xbest ' gives the best option for variables to reach highest profit 'fval'

+Please make sure the datafiles:material_liner.csv, manufacture_data.csv and ProductionData.csv are in the same directory with the main script.

 Execution time
 -------

-The execution time is approximately XX seconds
+- 8 seconds for Genetic Algorithm
+- 0.9824 seconds for fmincon method.

 Dependencies
 -------
-The script requires only MATLAB_R2018A
+The script requires:
+- MATLAB_R2019b
+- MATLAB Global Optimization Toolbox